George Andrew Davis Jr.: Aerial victories

 Throughout his career, Davis was credited with 21 confirmed victories, one probable victory and two aircraft damaged.
 This made him one of only 30 US pilots to gain more than 20 confirmed victories over their careers.
 He had been known to be an extremely talented pilot and was especially accurate at deflection shooting, even from long distances against moving targets.
 Davis was one of 1,297 World War II aces from the United States, with seven confirmed kills during that war.
 He later became one of 41 Korean War aces from the United States, with 14 confirmed victories during that war.
 At the time of his death, he was the top-scoring ace from the US, making him the ace of aces.
 By the end of the war, he was the fourth-highest-scoring ace.

-During the Korean War, Davis' accomplishments were particularly noteworthy.
+During the Korean War, Davis's accomplishments were particularly noteworthy.
 He was the only F-86 pilot to be awarded the Medal of Honor, and he was one of very few pilots who were able to score multiple kills on a single patrol.
 This was an extremely rare feat, which Davis accomplished on four occasions and which was rivaled only by fellow ace James Jabara who also scored a notable number of double victories.
 In shooting down four Chinese aircraft on November 30, 1951, Davis scored the most kills in a single day of any pilot in the war.
 Davis also took the shortest time to become a double ace; just 17 days in Korea.
 The next best pilot achieved the feat in 51 days.

 Davis is one of six US Air Force pilots and seven US pilots overall who achieved ace status as both a piston-engined pilot in World War II and as a jet pilot in a later conflict.
 The others are Francis S. Gabreski, James P. Hagerstrom, William T. Whisner, Vermont Garrison and Harrison Thyng, as well as John F. Bolt of the US Marine Corps.

 Military awards

-Davis' military decorations and awards include:
+Davis's military decorations and awards include: